 Study Abroad: Study abroad can be a valuable experience that is encouraged, though majors must consult with the Office of Off-Campus Study and their advisor about the advisability of specific programs.
 Because the requirements for the NSCI major are complex, we recommend that students study abroad for a single term rather than an entire year.
 It is expected that the required courses listed for the major specifically by number (i.e. BIOL 0145, BIOL 0216, PSYC 0105, PSYC 0201 or BIOL 0211, BIOL 0370, PSYC 0301, PHIL 0352, PHIL 0360, or PHIL 0362) would be completed at Middlebury.
 However, NSCI electives may be taken abroad if they are determined to satisfy program requirements and are approved by the advisor and program director.
 Students generally receive major credit for a maximum of two courses taken abroad.
 The NSCI program does not grant major credit for Independent Study projects completed abroad.

 Program Honors: Majors are encouraged to undertake independent research (NSCI 0500, NSCI 0700, NSCI 0701) with any faculty member in the program (primary or resource).
 Students considering any senior research should begin conversations with faculty early in their junior year.
-Those eligible for high honors in neuroscience must (1) complete at least two semesters of thesis-related research (one term of NSCI, 0500 or NSCI 0700 and one term of NSCI 0701); (2) have a minimum GPA of 3.3 in major courses (excluding NSCI 0500/0700/0701); (3) present a public seminar describing the background, methodology, results, and greater significance of their research; (4) submit a written thesis and (5) successfully defend their thesis before a committee comprised of at least two Neuroscience faculty, plus others as needed, who may recommend High Honors after considering these five components of a thesis.
+Those eligible for high honors in neuroscience must (1) complete at least two semesters of thesis-related research (one term of NSCI, 0500 or NSCI 0700 and one term of NSCI 0701); (2) have a minimum GPA of 3.3 in major courses (excluding NSCI 0500/0700/0701); (3) present a public seminar describing the background, methodology, results, and greater significance of their research; (4) submit a written thesis and (5) successfully defend their thesis before a committee comprised of at least three faculty members, two of which must be Neuroscience faculty, plus others as needed, who may recommend High Honors after considering these five components of a thesis.